Last updated: March 9, 2026

 13. FAQs

-Aim for a high Margin Level, ideally 500% or higher.
+Aim for a high margin level, ideally 500% or higher.
 Maintaining a high percentage ensures your account is lightly leveraged and provides a large buffer, keeping you far away from the automatic Stop Out level.

 14. Conclusion